-When my sister married the rich guy, families from opposite ends of the good fortune chain uncomfortably merged.
-His was born into inheritance; hers (mine) born in holes, equipped with shovels.
+When my older sister married her husband, families from opposite ends of the good fortune chain uncomfortably merged.
+His was born into old money; hers (mine) born in holes, equipped with shovels.

 Zelma, quite pussel gutted herself, was proudly humorless, well-practiced at killing the party.
 Every year they’d come for Thanksgiving dinner, and every year Zelma would announce, right before turkey carving, that she was full from their big lunch at Davis Bros. in Madison.
-My dad barely hid his contempt for his father’s second wife, also known as the woman my grandfather ”courted” while my grandmother lay dying of cancer.
+My dad barely hid his contempt for “Pretzel,” also known as the woman my grandfather “courted” while my grandmother was being treated for cancer.

 The rest of the family, not so memorable.
 I’ve seen my uncles a combined dozen times in my life, if that.
 The older one used to be in a loosely organized motorcycle gang before he settled down as an arcade manager, the guy who would change out your quarters for one of the thousand tokens jangling in his pocket vest.
 This would mark my only encounter with Paula the hairdresser, wife number four.
 To hear Babs on her fifth glass of champagne tell it, Paula preferred the ladies — “them bull dyke types,” said the veteran forklift driver.
 My mom’s sister also had short hair and was really pussel gutted, though her five marriages were enough to discourage the typical assumption.

 The much younger uncle said little, though he did enjoy brief chats about the Phils and “Iggles.”
 I’m told he once tried to bite off his tongue on an acid trip.
 I guess his wife, a high school math teacher, still had her tongue, though she seemed to regard conversation as a barrier to daydreaming about math.